MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 ## Firewall requirements

-For SCOM Managed Instance to function properly it must have access to the following port number and URLs.
+To function properly, SCOM Managed Instance must have access to the following port number and URLs.
 Configure the NSG and firewall rules to allow this communication.

 |Resource|Port|Direction|Service Tags|Purpose|
 |---|---|---|---|---|